Real Estate Agents MN

-Educate Yourself Thoroughly About The First Time Homebuyer Process
+About The First Time Home Buying Process

 By doing this you will learn how to protect yourself from all of the real estate predators and rookie agents that disguise themselves as “first time home buyer specialists.”
 Find a top local Realtor that will represent you, the buyer, and only you.
-The best first-time homebuyer agent should be committed to serving your best interests throughout the purchase process.
+The best first-time home buyer agent should be committed to serving your best interests throughout the purchase process.
 This responsibility includes providing you with any information, whether positive or negative, about properties you are investigating for purchase.

 Steer clear of Realtors that push you into, or require you to sign an exclusive right to represent agreement or try to “sell you a home.”
 Make sure they are transparent about their commission and how they get paid.
 If you do agree to sign a buyers representation agreement, be sure to get a copy of it.
 If you can, it would be wise to have the agent add verbiage into the contract that you may cancel the agreement at anytime and for any reason.
-Do a Google or Bing search for the agents that you are considering working with and also, be cautious of working with a family member, a friend or a friend of a friend.